Planting for Pollinators

 WHY NATIVE PERENNIALS?

-Why do we sell native perennials?
+Why do we sell native and naturalized perennials?
 Native wildflowers, particularly perennials, are perhaps the best source of pollen and nectar for pollinators, in both quantity and quality.
 Other growth forms, such as native trees, shrubs and vines, as well as many annuals and herbs, can be great additions to extend foraging options.

 Selecting plants for pollinators is a rather specific task.
 The native pollinators of your area have a long evolutionary history tied closely with the native plants of your region and, understandably, have a preference for what they are used to, in some cases, they simply won't visit or can't digest most newcomer or exotic plants.
 Researchers such as Douglas Tallamy, author of Bringing Nature Home, see our Resources page, are finding that native insects NEED native plants, meaning plants native to your region.